andrew/ultimate-awesome/README.md

 - [awesome-knowledge-graphs](https://github.com/frutik/awesome-knowledge-graphs) - Graph databases, Knowledge Graphs, SPARQ.
 - [awesome-windows-exploitation](https://github.com/GuardianRG/awesome-windows-exploitation) - A curated list of awesome Windows Exploitation resources, and shiny things.
 Inspired by awesom.
 - [awesome-nn-optimization](https://github.com/harsh306/awesome-nn-optimization) - Awesome list for Neural Network Optimization methods.
-- [awesome-depin](https://github.com/iotexproject/awesome-depin) - A curated list of all DePIN research, projects and resources.
 - [awesome-article-collection](https://github.com/Olanetsoft/awesome-article-collection) - Curated articles by writers, both technical and non-technical.
 This was made specifically to encourage content creators to discover their strengths and consistently produce quality articles.
 You are welcome to participate by sending a PR.
 - [awesome-puppet](https://github.com/rnelson0/awesome-puppet) - A curated list of amazingly awesome puppet resources inspired by @bayandin's awesome-awesomeness.
 - [awesome-micro-frontends](https://github.com/semlinker/awesome-micro-frontends) - An Awesome list of posts, videos and tutorials on Micro Frontends.